agb32/cosmadoc/docs/source/rockport.md

 This is available for anyone with an active DiRAC project on COSMA7 to use.
 Please ask if you are unsure (or just try to use it).

 Please note, COSMA7 nodes have 28 cores and 512GB RAM each.
-Both the cosma7 and cosma7-rp (Rkcport) partitions have 224 nodes.
+Both the cosma7 and cosma7-rp (Rockport) partitions have 224 nodes.

 This is exploratory and will allow us to benchmark and explore this technology for use in future DiRAC procurements.